forval13/easy-guac/README.md

 docker compose up -d
 ~~~

-Your guacamole server should now be available at `https://ip of your server:8443/`.
+Your guacamole server should now be available at `https://server_ip:8443/`.
 The default username is `guacadmin` with password `guacadmin`.